particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 TrackerSleep::instance().registerSleepPrepare(myCallback);
 ```

 Register a callback to be called while preparing for sleep.
+You can register the same function for more than one purpose and use the `reason` field of the context to determine what occurred.

 Returns `SYSTEM_ERROR_NONE` (0) on success, or a non-zero error code.